npxtune/JetBrains-Discord-Integration/README.md

 Warning, you must choose the correct lowest version for your IDE!
 For instance, if you are using IntelliJ IDEA 2022.2.X you **must** choose the `v212` version, not the `v223` version, even though the `v223` version is nearer to your version.

-If you are unsure which version to choose, use the [JetBrains Plugin Repository](#from-the-jetbrains-plugin-repository-need-to-do-it-manually) method to install the plugin.
+If you are unsure which version to choose, use the [JetBrains Marketplace](#from-the-jetbrains-marketplace) method to install the plugin.
 It will automatically choose the correct version for you.

 ## Support...